SS Attleboro Victory: World War II

 Attleboro Victory was operated by the Stockard Steamship Corporation for the duration of World War II.
 On June 14, 1945 at midnight, Attleboro Victory hit a mine in the Black Sea.
 She was traveling from Odessa Russia to Constanța Romania.
 The mine made 16 by 16 foot hole in the port side and flooded cargo hold #2.
 The ship was not in danger of sinking, so she continued to port.
 The ship was later repaired and put back in service.
 There were no injuries in the explosion.

 War relief and Seacowboys

 In 1946, after World War II, Attleboro Victory was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953, this became Heifer International.
-Attleboro Victory made five trips moving horses, heifers, and mules, as well as a some chicks, rabbits, and goats.
+Attleboro Victory made five trips moving horses, heifers, and mules, as well as some chicks, rabbits, and goats.
 Her trips were to Greece, Crete, Poland and Czechoslovakia.

 After the war relief in 1948, she was sold to the United States Lines of New York and renamed SS American Attorney.